 Rooted in Relationship and Responsibility

-I entered the helping profession in 2018, and since then, this work has taken me to remote First Nations, urban Indigenous agencies, and into education as a Field Consultant with the School of Indigenous Relations at Laurentian University.
-In my practice, I strive to honour the people and places that continue to shape my understanding of helping — and what it means to do this work in a good way.
-This reflective piece shares insights from my time supporting a First Nation community on the James Bay Coast, where the lessons learned continue to guide how I walk in this work today.
+I entered the helping profession in 2018.
+Since then, this work has taken me to remote First Nations, urban Indigenous agencies, and into education as a Field Consultant with the School of Indigenous Relations at Laurentian University.
+The reflections that follow draw from time spent supporting a First Nation on the James Bay Coast.

 North of North

-My first real introduction came during my undergraduate years, when I met someone from the James Bay coast.
-Their stories stirred something in me, and the North began to take hold of my imagination.
-That friend, from Attawapiskat First Nation, once cautioned that many who come to remote communities arrive with good intentions but sometimes cause harm or offer little real help.
-I didn’t fully understand then — I only knew I felt a pull.
+Growing up in Sudbury, I used to tell people I was from the North.
+Looking back now, I can smile at how wrong I was.
+Sudbury is many things, but it is not the North.
+My first real introduction came during my undergraduate years, when I met someone from Attawapiskat First Nation.
+Their stories stirred something in me, and the North took hold of my imagination.
+That friend once told me that many people arrive in remote communities with good intentions, but leave behind harm—or very little that lasts.
+At the time, I didn’t fully understand what they meant.
+I only knew I felt a pull.

 First Flights North

-I almost didn’t get on the plane the first time.
-It was small, the weather was rough, and I was terrified — not just of flying, but of what waited when I landed.
-Looking back, I realize the fear wasn’t about the plane at all.
-It was about stepping into the unknown — into work, community, and relationships I didn’t yet understand.
-Still, I went.
+I almost did not get on the plane the first time.
+It was small.
+The weather was rough.
+I was terrified.
+Not only of flying, but of what waited when I landed.
+Looking back, I know the fear was not really about the plane.
+It was about stepping into the unknown, into work, community, and relationships I did not understand.

-Over time, I began to look forward to those flights.
-I stopped holding my breath through turbulence and learned to let go of control.
-That became its own important lesson — that fear doesn’t always need to be conquered; sometimes it just needs to be carried gently.
+Over time, those flights became familiar.
+I stopped holding my breath through turbulence.
+I learned to loosen my grip on control.
+That became its own quiet lesson.
+Fear does not always need to be conquered.
+Sometimes it only needs to be acknowledged and carried gently.

-On the ground, I was met with warmth — and with caution.
+On the ground, I was met with warmth and with caution.
 Communities had seen many helpers come and go.
-Some brought programs that didn’t fit.
-Others made promises they couldn’t keep.
+Some brought approaches that did not fit.
+Others made promises they could not keep.
 I learned quickly that presence mattered more than performance.
 Listening mattered more than speaking.
-And humility wasn’t optional — it was the only way to begin.
+Humility was not optional.
+It was the only way to begin.

 Stories Carried

-With each visit, I heard stories of ongoing impacts — from Residential Schools to the daily strain of systems that still fall short.
-These weren’t distant or historical; they showed up in housing, food, water, income, and safety.
-You don’t just hear about these realities; you witness them in everyday life and feel their gravity in the way they’re shared.
+With each visit, I heard stories marked by ongoing impacts—Residential Schools, child welfare, the “justice” system—policies that never fully ended, systems that continue to fall short.
+These weren’t distant or historical stories.
+They showed up in housing, food access, water safety, income, and personal security.
+You don’t just hear these stories.
+You see how they shape daily life, and you feel their weight in the way they are shared.

-Alongside the hardship, there was care.
-I saw communities organizing, families supporting one another, and youth councils full of ideas and energy.
-Healing and connection emerged through local strengths — land-based programs reclaiming wellness, events that brought laughter and learning, and camps where traditional skills were passed down.
-These were acts of leadership and love — collective, thoughtful, and full of heart.
-They reminded me that the community already holds the knowledge to build what is needed; my role, when invited, is to support, not to steer.
+Alongside hardship, there was care.
+I saw families supporting one another and a youth council full of ideas.
+I saw leadership grounded in self-determination and love.
+Healing showed up through local strengths—land-based programs reclaiming wellness, gatherings filled with laughter and learning, camps where skills and stories were passed down.
+These moments stayed with me.
+They made clear that the community already carried the knowledge needed to sustain it.

 Systems of Extraction and Survival

 I remember walking into the main supply store one day and seeing a sign that read, “Serving your community since 1750.”
-The words rang hollow.
-The store was part of a national chain, tied to old trade systems that took more than they gave, with prices that would shock anyone from the South — a case of bottled water often cost more than a family’s meal.
-It offered access to goods, but profits flowed outward, rarely remaining in the community.
+The words felt empty.
+The store was part of a national chain tied to older trade systems that took more than they gave.
+Prices were high—sometimes shockingly so.
+Bottled water could cost more than a family meal.
+Access existed, but profits flowed outward.

 Land, Knowledge, and Community Strength